SashaKuperman1973/TestDataCodeGenerator/README.md

 So:

-- Make sure your table names are spelled correctly in the taget table grid list, with no leading or trailing spaces.
+- Make sure your table names are spelled correctly in the target table grid list, with no leading or trailing spaces.

 - Make sure your connection string is right.